natenka/pyneng-book-en/docs/source/book/17_serialization/index.rst

   * table can be exported to CSV format and processed by Python

 * software can return data in JSON format.
 Accordingly, by converting this data into a Python object you can work with it and do whatever you want
-* YAML is very convenient to use to describe parameters because it has a nice syntax
+* YAML is very convenient to use to describe parameters

   * for example, it can be settings for different objects (IP addresses, VLANs, etc.)
   * at least knowing YAML format will be useful when using Ansible